thejmazz/UofTBiohacks/static/src/markdown/faq.md

 ### Where, when, how?

 UofT BioHacks 2018 will take place on March 17th-18th, 2018.
-It will be a two day event hosted in University College.
+It will be a two day event hosted in Sidney Smith.
 Applications are now open!

 ### Will this event run overnight?